Kings, politicians and revolutions

 If you want to follow my analyses of different topics from a gender-perspective in real-time, follow me on Instagram.

-Alright then!
-My election special, where I 30 days before the election analyzed images of Swedish politicians in the media on my Instagram, is finally done.
+All right then!
+My election special – in which, during 30 days before the Swedish election, I analyzed examples of politicians in the media – is done!

 Do you know what forest scientists look like?
 Here are four Phd students in forest science at SLU Alnarp in Skåne, photographed for NYKS’s Equaliy Calendar 2022: Hanna Bernö, Mostarin Ara, Ida Nordström and Amanda de Castro Segtowich.